(See also Overview of Vasculitis.)

 Cutaneous small-vessel vasculitis (CSVV): This term describes vasculitis that affects the small vessels of the skin but not the internal organs.
 CSVV sometimes refers to small-vessel vasculitis of unknown cause (also called idiopathic cutaneous small-vessel vasculitis).

 Hypersensitivity vasculitis: This term previously used to mean CSVV but is now usually not used because the cause of CSVV is usually not hypersensitivity.
-However, hypersensitivity vasculitis is sometimes used to refer to CSVV caused by a known drug or infection.
+However, hypersensitivity vasculitis is sometimes used to refer to CSVV caused by a known medication or infection.

-Symptoms and Signs
+Symptoms and Signs of Cutaneous Vasculitis

 Exclusion of clinically evident causes of systemic vasculitis